jrs0/hbr_models/README.md

 ## Installation

+**Note: the "releases" are primarily for ease-of-installation for testing, rather than because the packages in this repository are fully tested and ready for general use.**

 The Python package `py_hbr` (used in some of the scripts) can either be installed from a release, or built from source.
 If you are using Windows (32- of 64-bit), and one of Python 3.7 - 3.12, you can download the wheel for the package from [here](todo...).
 First, create a python virtual environment in VS Code (`Ctrl-Shift-P`, `Python: Create Environment...`, then `Venv`).
 Once it is activated (look for `(.venv)` at the left hand side of your powershell terminal in VS Code), run the following:

 ```bash